LogicInteractive/hlffi/README.md

 ---

 HLFFI is a C/C++ library that embeds the [HashLink](https://hashlink.haxe.org/) virtual machine into any application.
-It provides a clean, production-ready API for running [Haxe](https://haxe.org/) code from C/C++ hosts.
+It provides a clean, production-ready API for running, controlling and interfacing with [Haxe](https://haxe.org/) code from C/C++ hosts.

 ```c
 #include "hlffi.h"